ResourCes

 When creating the questionnaire, try to keep it casual as well as short.
 If your Executive Sponsor can fill the form out in about 5 minutes or so, it’s even better.
 Executives are often busy but it’s important to ensure that you and your sponsor are in alignment prior to working together.

-Executive sponsors might be very eager to support DEI work through this position, but they may not totally understand what the role entails.
+Executive sponsors might be very eager to support belonging work through this position, but they may not totally understand what the role entails.
 Ideally, you will already have a mission and vision statement ready to send their way.
 However, ensuring that you establish clear expectations can help your sponsor understand what is expected of them and have a clear measure of what success looks like.

 Prior to meeting with your sponsor, discuss expectations with your ERG leadership team.
 Different ERGs will expect different things, such as advocacy or mentorship, from their sponsors (which is okay!) just make sure that it is clearly outlined.
 Pro tip: Consider setting a time commitment for your sponsor as this might qualify (or disqualify) potential candidates.